JensRestemeier/research-WLS-MVAxxx/README.md

 |J11  |Under voltage + Over Temperature alarm channels  |

 I didn't see any specification for the thermistor, based on measurements with resistors I had at hand I've arrived at 10kOhm at 25 degree celsius and a B0/25 beta value of 3889.
-NTC 10k thermistors with a beta of 3950 seem to be common on eBay, so I tried that one.
+NTC 10k thermistors with a beta of 3950 seem to be common on eBay, so I tried one of those.
+It seems to be close enough - after all I care only if the battery is very cold or very hot, the exact temperature is secondary.

 Back view: